DhrubajitPC/znk-gic-python-cli/readme.md

   - Make it easy to add new commands or car behaviors via plugins or configuration.
 - **Visualization:**
   - Add a simple graphical or web-based visualization of the field and cars.

----

-Feel free to contribute or suggest more improvements!